robot-perception-group/AirCap/README.md

 * /packages/flight -- mandatory packages needed for/on aerial vehicles
 * /packages/optional -- packages required for specific hardware (camera interface modules)
 * /packages/replay -- packages needed to replay data on the ground
+* /packages/3rdparty -- git submodules required by this project
 * /scrips/ -- start and stop scripts to run everything locally and remotely on real robots - see readme.txt in that directory
 * /scrips/simulation -- start and stop scripts to run a swarm formation in gazebo simulation - needs additional dependencies